Klingonz

-This article is about the psychobilly band.
-For the fictional race, see Klingon.

 Klingonz are an Irish psychobilly band formed in 1988, in Dublin.
-Their original line-up had Titch doing lead vocals, Doyley on guitar, Strangy playing double bass and Mocker on drums.
-Strangy was replaced by Eddie after their second album, Blurb.
-Strangy joined Numbskulls.
+Their original line-up had Doyley on lead vocals and bass, Willo playing guitar and Mocker on drums.
+In 1988 in London Strangy played bass Strangy joined Numbskulls.
 Mick of Phantom Rockers would later replace Doyley on Guitar.
 In 1998 this line-up recorded an EP entitled The Mad are Sane under the name Looper.

 Doyley and Strangy went on to form Celtic Bones.